quicwg/base-drafts/draft-ietf-quic-recovery.md

 Ack-eliciting packets:

-: Packets that contain ack-eliciting frames elicit an ACK from the receiver within the maximum acknowledgement delay and are called ack-eliciting packets.
+: Packets that contain ack-eliciting frames elicit an ACK from the receiver within the maximum acknowledgment delay and are called ack-eliciting packets.

 In-flight packets: